APILabs/Datapower-tutorials/Openshift/Lab1/Labs-1.md

                 ```
         - oc apply datapower.yaml
             This yaml is the basic custom resource definition to create a datapower service
-        - oc apply webui-service.yaml
+        - oc apply -f webui-service.yaml
             This service exposes the webui from the datapower container
-        - oc apply webui-route.yaml
+        - oc apply -f webui-route.yaml
             This route exposes the webui from the datapower outside the openshift container